MotazMohd/garage-analysis/README.md

 - Trusted partner network for sharing parts, tools, and specialty services
 - Governed request, logistics, and settlement workflows across garages
 - 📄 See `Tasks/InterGarageCollaborationModulePlan/` for three-sprint roadmap and deliverables

+### 🔹 19.
+Notification & Communication Platform
+- Multi-channel delivery across email, SMS, push, and in-app alerts
+- Preference-aware workflows, fallbacks, and analytics for messaging
+- 📄 See `Tasks/NotificationCommunicationModulePlan/` for three-sprint roadmap and deliverables